hoho/conkitty-route/README.md

 #### title

-`String` or `Function`.
+`String`
+`Function`

 The document title when Frame is active.
-If the function is provided, it will be called every time this Frame becomes active and should return the title. `this` inside such a function will point to the current Frame runtime object.
+If the function is provided, it will be called every time this Frame becomes active and should return the title. `this` inside such function will point to the current Frame runtime object.

 Example: